 Rarely, complications from "forgotten" double J stents can be serious, and several deaths have been reported.

-Use of double J stents has revolutionized endoscopic urological practice and is now an integral part of urology.
-Use of the optimized placement technique described and improved stent selection will minimize patient discomfort, side effects, and complications while retaining access for maximal patient safety and comfort.
+Use of double J stents has revolutionized endoscopic urological practice and is now an integral part of urology. an interprofessional team consisting of nurses and physicians use the optimized placement technique described, and improved stent selection will minimize patient discomfort, side effects, and complications while retaining access for maximal patient safety and comfort.